bluegreen-labs/ecmwfr/README.md

 ## Acknowledgements

 This project was in part supported by the Belgian Science Policy office COBECORE project (BELSPO; grant BR/175/A3/COBECORE) and a "Fonds voor Wetenschappelijk Onderzoek" travel grant (FWO; V438318N).
+Logo design elements are taken from the FontAwesome library according to [these terms](https://fontawesome.com/license), where the globe element was inverted and intersected.